soen341-2/Helloworld-SOEN341_Project_W25/README.md

 ## MEETING MINUTES

-You can view a detailed record of the meetings conducted by the team through the following: (add link to meeting minutes here)
+You can view a detailed record of the meetings conducted by the team through the following: Mettings minutes.md

 ## PROGRESS